 It’s good to choose a player that has a high reputation.
 You can see a player’s reputation in his profile under the information tab.
 A player with a high reputation will earn more respect from his teammates.
 It is also advised to pick a captain that is popular with the rest of your squad.
 A player that is considered Favored Personnel by members of your squad will be a good choice.

 Each year you receive a message in your inbox asking you if you would like to change your current captain.
 This option will also be available when joining a new club.
 Be careful when picking a new leader, as your squad may become unhappy about the choice you have made.
-For example, when changing from a player that is liked by most of your squad to a player that may have a high Leadership attribute but low reputation within your squad, your entire squad’s morale will most likely drop.

 It may be a wiser choice to leave the currently selected captain alone when joining a new club.
 Squad morale is important, especially when a new face is taking over, so if you start off on the wrong foot by coming in and changing the skipper right away, it may go downhill from there.